NACK

 This decision hinges on two primary factors:

 The sender evaluates whether the retransmitted packet, once received, will still hold value for the ongoing communication.
 For example, the lost packet could be part of a video frame that is discardable on the receiver due to temporal scalability.
-If the sender decides this is most likely not important won’t retransmit the packet.
+If the sender decides the packet is most likely not important, it won't retransmit it.

 This evaluation minimizes network bandwidth waste by preventing the retransmission of packets that would arrive too late to be useful for decoding and playback, such as those belonging to frames that have already been superseded or discarded by the receiver.